idlewith/exmc/README.md

 - copy excel content from clipboard, so you need paste excel content to clipboard
 - type `exmc` to convert excel string to markdown table string
-- type `exmc -r true` convert markdown table string to excel string
+- type `exmc -r` convert markdown table string to excel string

 ## Requirements